szhsin/reactish-state/README.md

 const todos = immerState([]); // Can be mutated
 ```

-It also helps eliminate the need for implementing whitelist/blacklist in a persist middleware.
+This also eliminates the need to implement a whitelist or blacklist in the persist middleware.

 ## Plugins

-While the middleware is used to enhance state, you can hook into selectors using the plugins.
-The main difference is that plugins don't return a `set` function because selectors are read-only.
-Similarly, you use the `createSelector` export from the library rather than `selector`.
+While middleware enhances state, plugins allow you to hook into selectors.
+The key difference is that plugins don’t return a `set` function, as selectors are read-only.
+Similarly, you use the `createSelector` export from the library instead of `selector`.

 ```js
 import { state, createSelector } from "reactish-state";